benel2606/Vehicles-Agency/README.md

 + **System operations:**
   * Reset mileage - reset all the mileage after the test drive.
   * Show vehicles inventory - show all vehicles that exists in the inventory.
-  * Save cuttrnt state - save the current system state with the vehicles inventory, mileage and all changes.
+  * Save current state - save the current system state with the vehicles inventory, mileage and all changes.
   * Back to previous state - You can go back up to 3 state.

   ### Design Patterns: